jdecaron/c19coalition/_posts/2020-09-19-cmta-prioritizes-of-domestic-ppe-supplies.md

 There’s no debate that cost comparisons will always be an uphill battle.
 Asking legislators to forgo sales tax on all domestically produced PPE products, automate production, and finding cheaper delivery options is a start, but to compete based on costs is an uphill battle.

-Instead an emphasis on quality and being able to deliver exactly what the user needs might be a better competitive starting point.
-One way to do this is to get an edification from third party beacons such as Stanford and UCSF through “small symbolic buys” which could show the end users that a pivot made by a previously unrelated technology company can manufacture top-notch products, said Todd Dickson, president of Lumenous which manufactures high quality gowns.
+Instead, an emphasis on quality and being able to deliver exactly what the user needs might be a better competitive starting point.
+One way to do this is to get edification from third party beacons such as Stanford and UCSF through “small symbolic buys” which could show the end users that a pivot made by a previously unrelated technology company can manufacture top-notch products, said Todd Dickson, president of Lumenous which manufactures high-quality gowns.

 The good news is that where there are challenges, there are also windows of opportunity to move fast and drive a lot of change.